 Oil-Dri is a leader in developing, manufacturing and/or marketing sorbent products.
 Our sorbent products are principally produced from hydrated aluminosilicate minerals, primarily consisting of calcium bentonite, attapulgite and diatomaceous shale, which we refer to collectively as our "clay," our "minerals," or "Fuller's Earth."
 We surface mine our clay on leased or owned land near our manufacturing facilities in Mississippi, Georgia, Illinois and California.
 We produce both absorbent and adsorbent products from our clay.
 Absorbents, like sponges, draw liquids up into their many pores.
 Examples of our absorbent clay products are Cat's Pride and Jonny Cat branded premium cat litter, as well as other private label cat litters.
 Additional examples are our Oil-Dri branded floor absorbents, Amlan branded animal health and nutrition solutions for livestock, and Agsorb and Verge agricultural chemical carriers.
 Adsorbent products attract impurities in liquids, such as metals and surfactants, and form low-level chemical bonds.
-Examples of our adsorbent products are our Ultra-Clear clarification clays.
-Our Pure-Flo, Supreme, Perform and Select bleaching clay products act as purification media for edible and non-edible oils.
+Examples of our adsorbent products include Ultra-Clear, Pure-Flo, Supreme, Perform, Select, Metal-X and Metal-Z which act as purification mediums for edible and non-edible oils.
 We also sell nonclay-based products, such as our Oil-Dri synthetic sorbents used for automotive, industrial and marine cleanup as well as plastic cat litter box liners.
 Our principal products are described in more detail below.